When Is the 2019 Tax Season?

 In early January, the IRS announced that it will begin processing tax returns January 28, 2019.
 The IRS expects to be able to give taxpayers their refunds on schedule, despite the partial government shutdown at the end of 2018 and early 2019 that some believed may delay tax season 2019 and how quickly the IRS is able to process 2018 tax returns.

 The federal shutdown means only a partial percentage of IRS staff are working, according to CNBC, so the agency isn’t running at full capacity and certain functions may be limited or unavailable.
 If you're wondering, “do we get tax returns during a government shutdown?,” in the past, the answer has been no. This year, though, the IRS has announced that it will be paying refunds, even during the shutdown (should it continue).
+Fortunately, the shutdown ended January 25, just before the start of tax season.

 The IRS claims to issue most refunds in fewer than 21 days, and hopefully that will hold true for the 2019 tax season.
 Because of the shutdown, though, a large number of IRS employees are not working or working without pay; the IRS plans to recall a significant portion of its workforce to handle tax season.